keller-mark/blog/2025-09-29-thoughts-on-ai.md

 ### All training data is biased, the question is towards/against what (and to what extent)

+The biases in training data can have both short-term and long-term [implications](https://doi.org/10.1016/j.tics.2026.01.003).

 ### Be wary of prompt injection